AI-READI/high-level-dataset-structure/README.md

 The specifications of the latest released version of the BCSD can be found [here](specifications).

 Each version of the BCSD standard are stored in a dedicated folder under the `specifications` folder.
 An assessment of the compliance of the BCSD with the relevant FAIR principles is also included with each version.
-The `main` folder contain a copy of the latest release folder where edits/suggestions can be made via pull request.
-At the time of the release of a new version of the BCSD, the `main` folder will be copied in the `specifications` folder and renamed after the new version number.
+The `main` folder contain a copy of the latest released version where edits/suggestions can be made via pull request.
+At the time of the release of a new version of the BCSD, the version in the `main` folder will be copied in the `specifications` folder and renamed after the new version number.
 Changes between the different versions are tracked in the [CHANGELOG](CHANGELOG.md) file.

 ## Contributing